Emergency Assessments

 • Unforeseen Expense – An extraordinary expense necessary to repair or maintain the development or any part of it for which the association is responsible, where such expense “could not have been reasonably foreseen by the board in preparing and distributing the annual budget report under Section 5300.”
 (Civ.
 Code § 5610(c).)

-Unforeseen Expense; Resolution Requirement
+Unforeseen Expense; Board Resolution Requirement

 Share: